RATHOD-SHUBHAM/DataStructure-And-Algorithm/AlgoExpert/Heap/README.md

 Tc: O(nlogk): where n is the no of element in array and log k because we will have atmost k + 1 element in heap.\
 Sc: O(k): because we will have atmost k + 1 element in heap and array is being sorted in place so O(1)

+Try on leetcode: \
-- 88. Merge Sorted Array.\
+88. Merge Sorted Array.\
-- 23. Merge k Sorted Lists
+23. Merge k Sorted Lists

 # ----------------------------------